Graduate School Dean's Fellowship Guidelines

 - The department or program has a formal peer-mentoring program in place.
 Peer mentors should provide new students with information about the graduate experience at Michigan Tech.
 Peer mentors should make new students feel “at home” in graduate school at Michigan Tech and in the local community.

 Students must be nominated for the Dean's Fellowship by the chair of the department or the graduate program director of the unit that has accepted the student.
 Nominations are due by March 15 each year.
 Nomination files will consist of the following:

 - The student's M-number.
 The Graduate School will pull a copy of the student's application file from ImageNow.

 - A copy of the student’s acceptance and offer of support letter.

 - A statement by the department chair or graduate program advisor identifying the name of the faculty mentor and peer mentor that will be assigned to the student once s/he matriculates at Michigan Tech.

 - A statement of how the student will contribute to the goals enumerated in Michigan Tech’s Strategic Plan.

 The deadline for nominations of students is March 15 by 4 p.m.
-In 2014, this is a Saturday, so the deadline will be March 17, 2014 by 4 p.m.
-Submit complete applications to Debra Charlesworth (electronic copies in PDF format are preferred).
+In 2015, this is a Sunday, so the deadline will be March 16, 2015 by 4 p.m.
+Submit complete applications to the Graduate School (electronic copies in PDF format are preferred).

 The credentials of nominees will be reviewed by a faculty panel convened by the dean of the Graduate School using the criteria listed below.
 Each nomination will be reviewed on an individual basis using a holistic approach.
 The goals of Michigan Tech’s strategic plan will guide the evaluation process.
 Additional criteria will also be considered during the evaluation of nominees.
 These include: